 - Want to use marshmallows instead of the streusel topping?
 Omit the topping and bake the casserole as directed.
 Once it’s done, remove it from the oven, sprinkle the marshmallows on top, then broil them for 1 to 2 minutes or until lightly golden brown.

 Sweet Potato Casserole

-- 4 pounds sweet potatoes peeled and cubed into about 1-inch pieces
+- 4 pounds sweet potatoes peeled and cubed into 1-inch pieces

-- 1/4 cup (60 grams) unsalted butter melted and slightly cooled
+- 1/4 cup (60 grams) unsalted butter softened and cubed

 - 1 teaspoon pure vanilla extract